eosfor/eosfor.github.io/_posts/2021-10-21-VM-Sizes-optimization.md

 <!--more-->

 So in general, there is a [proxy functionality](https://docs.microsoft.com/en-us/azure/azure-functions/functions-proxies) on top of Azure Functions.
 This allows us to put a proxy in front of a storage account and redirect all calls to a function to the storage account static website URL.
 And then you can configure a custom domain for a Function as usual.
-Basically all you need to do is to:
+Basically, all you need to do is to:

 - create a storage account and enable it for static sites
 - create a windows Azure function.
-I used Consumption plan for my test
+I used the Consumption plan for my test
 - configure the proxy functionality to redirect requests from a function to the storage account static web app endpoint.
-It can be dove via portal
+It can be done via Portal
-- attach custom domain to the function
+- attach a custom domain to the function
 - generate and attach certificate to the function

-That is basically it.
+That is all.